MO-596/Poker-Game/README.md

 # Poker-Game
 Poker Game in C++
-Okay first time doing this, so errors are expected
+Okay, first time doing this, so errors are expected